lawrencejones/parse-cate/README.md

 ### Downloading Specific Modules ONLY
 To limit the download to only one module, simply pass the script the module id followed by the keyword kickass.
-Starting to regret the choice of that flag now.  return
+Starting to regret the choice of that flag now.

-    `python LocalParser.py 141 kickass`  return
+    `python LocalParser.py 141 kickass`

 ...run once again from the `src` folder.
 That would for example download the Reasoning About Program stuff.